Duplex description inconsistency

 Default should probably be "autonegotiate".
 Also, what is the difference between "Default" and "Autoselect"?

-#1 Updated by Jim Pingle almost 8 years ago
+#1 Updated by Jim Pingle about 8 years ago

 The default is to not set a value, so the OS handles it automatically.